igorz999/Sentiment-analysis/README.md

 # Sentiment-analysis
-Sentiment analysis using Bert, Naive Bayes and Recurrent neural network
+Sentiment analysis using Bert and Naive Bayes